NYUAppSec/appsec_hw2/README.md

 ## Introduction

-Unfortunately it seems your company never learns.
-Yet again the company has decided to cut costs and hire Shoddycorp's Cut-Rate Contracting to write another program.
-But after all, your company insists, their *real* strength is websites, and this time they were hired to create a high quality website.
+Unfortunately, it seems your company never learns.
+Yet again, the company has decided to cut costs and hire Shoddycorp's Cut-Rate Contracting to write another program.
+But after all, your company insists, their *real* strength is websites, and this time they were hired to create a high-quality website.
 As usual, they did not live up to that promise, and are not answering calls or emails yet again.
 Just like last time, the task of cleaning up their mess falls to you.

 The project Shoddycorp's Cut-Rate Contracting was hired to create a website that facilitated the sale, gifting, and use of gift cards.
 They seemed to have delivered on *most* of the bare functionality of the project, but the code is not in good shape.
-Luckily Kevin Gallagher (KG) has read through the code already and left some comments around some of the lines that concern him most.
+Luckily, Kevin Gallagher (KG) has read through the code already and left some comments around some of the lines that concern him most.
 Comments not prefaced by KG were likely left by the original author.
-Like with all of Shoddycorp's Cut-Rate Contracting deliverables, this is not code you would like to mimic in any way.
+Like with all of Shoddycorp's
+Cut-Rate Contracting deliverables, this is not code you would like to mimic in any way.

 ## Part 0: Setting up Your Environment

-In order to complete this assignment you will need the git VCS, GitHub Actions, python 3 and the Django web framework (which you can install with `pip install django`).
+In order to complete this assignment, you will need the git VCS, GitHub Actions, python 3 and the Django web framework (which you can install with `pip install django`).
 Some additional tools that may be useful for this assignment (but are not necessary) are sqlite, burp suite, the python requests library, and the web development console of your favorite browser.
-If you are running a \*NIX system, these tools should be pre-installed and/or available in your distribution's package manager.
-Like in the last assignment we will not be checking for git best practices like writing good commit messages.
-However, we will be checking for signed commits, since they are security relevant.
+If you are running a \*NIX system, these tools should be preinstalled and/or available in your distribution's package manager.
+Like in the last assignment, we will not be checking for git best practices like writing good commit messages.
+However, we will be checking for signed commits since they are security relevant.
 Additionally, it is in your best interest to continue to follow git best practices.

 When you are ready to begin the project, use the GitHub Classroom invitation to